ACHIEVE AND MAINTAIN A

 Healthy Child Weight Coalition.

-Thurston County Public Health and Social Services leads a
+Thurston County Public Health & Social Services works

 Tobacco Prevention & Control

 Thurston County Public Health & Social Services prevents

 and controls tobacco use by ensuring compliance with both

 the Smoking in Public Places and the Youth Access laws of